-- Won a free speech case for Tufts University in the SJC.
+- Won a campus free speech case for Tufts University in the SJC.

 - Represented Fidelity Investments in a precedent-setting case involving artists’ moral rights in the First Circuit and SJC.

 - Served as lead counsel to 46 states in billion dollar tobacco litigation.

 - Litigated one of Massachusetts’ leading consumer class actions in the Supreme Judicial Court.

-- Served as lead counsel in prisoners’ rights actions involving free speech and confinement conditions.
+- Served as lead counsel in many prisoners’ rights actions involving free speech and conditions of confinement.

 - Defended a municipality’s ban on nerve gas testing by the U.S. Army.

 - Litigated closely-watched, precedent-setting cases for airport owners, including leading antitrust and RICO cases in the First Circuit, an important preemption case in the Third Circuit and rate-setting appeals in the D.C.
 Circuit.